solana-foundation/developer-content/docs/programs/anchor/pda.md

 The program's IDL file includes the PDA seeds defined in the `seeds` constraint.

 - The static seed `b"hello_world"` is converted to byte values.
-- The dynamic seed is specified as an account reference to the signer.
+- The dynamic seed is included as reference to the signer account.

 ```json {22-29}
 {